ACPO: AI-Enabled Compiler Framework: Conclusion

 \section{Conclusion}

-In this paper, we presented ACPO, the first scalable and modular ML-guided compiler framework capable of optimizing performance for LLVM.
-We demonstrated that using ACPO framework, we are able to enable Loop Unroll pass to benefit from a seamless integration of an ML model, i.e., ACPOLUModel, for which we experimentally achieve on average a 4\%, 3\%, 5.4\%, and 0.2\% performance speedup over LLVM's O3 on Polybench, Coral-2, CoreMark, and Graph-500, respectively. \taco{Additionally, we showcased a scenario where we leverage an existing ML model to optimize Function Inlining pass and similar to the original model's performance, we experimentally obtained 2\% speedup wrt LLVM's O3 when deployed on CBench and we showed that by combining both models, the benefits increase up to 4.5\% and 2.4\% on Polybench and Cbench, respectively.} Future works will be focused on extending ACPO framework by enabling a number of other optimization passes inside LLVM's pipeline and leveraging innovative software characterization methods to be employed.
+In this paper, we presented ACPO, a \texttt{scalable} and \texttt{modular} ML-guided compiler framework capable of optimizing performance for LLVM.
+We demonstrated that using the ACPO framework, we are able to enable Loop Unroll and Function Inline passes to benefit from a seamless integration of ML models, i.e., ACPOLUModel and ACPOFIModel, for which we experimentally achieved on average 4\% and \%4.5 on Polybench, and 2.1\% and 2.5\% on Cbench.
+ACPO provides a generalized feature collection class for which compiler developers can add to their instantiated ACPOModel class of their need and provides utility classes to use other types of features as well.